DVidal1209/Aesthetic-Search-Engine/README.md

 # Project 1: Aesthetic Search Engine
-## Find your aesthetic with inspirational gifs and images.
+Find your aesthetic with inspirational gifs and images.

+## Description
 When you enter [our application](https://dvidal1209.github.io/project-1/), you'll see a header with different inspiration photos for fashion, interior design, art, and so on.